modeset/dotset/README.md

 any additional settings create the `.bashrc_local` file and add any customization.

+Within this file you should have the following environment variables
+set:

+      export GIT_AUTHOR_NAME='Your Name'
+      export GIT_AUTHOR_EMAIL='your@email'
+      export GIT_COMMITTER_NAME='Your Name'
+      export GIT_COMMITTER_EMAIL='your@email'
+      export GITHUB_USER='Your GitHub Username'
+      export GITHUB_TOKEN='Your GitHub token'

+Since the `.gitconfig` file does not contain any user info, these are required to identify who you are.

 The default Bash settings support both [rbenv][rbenv] and [rvm][rvm] environments.

 ### Pimp your Vim ride